- Sharon Hafuta

 The vintage brush script of Belinda can be used to evoke an inviting, personal atmosphere.
 Pair it with subtitles written in Libre Baskerville, whose serif lettering is modeled after an old font to give it a more traditional look.
 Finish things off with Brandon Grotesque in your paragraphs.
 The geometric sans serif font adds a touch of modernity to the more nostalgic touches of the previous two selections.

-Good for: Business, fashion, DIY, blogs, and food.
-Check out this Wix template featuring these fonts: Beauty salon website template.
+Good for: Business, fashion, DIY, blogs and food.

 08. Playfair Display and Snell Roundhand